github9926/game/README.md

 	curl --header "Content-Type: application/json" --request POST --data "{\"eventId\":3,\"playerId\":1,\"amount\":10}" https://localhost:8080/buy -k
 	=> Insufficient funds!
 Account only has 5, but tried to buy 10

+See api.raml for more information about the rest end-points.

 # Things that might make this demo better

 	* Stand-alone database (instead of memory-only db started with the app